dobkir/reactjs-burger-menu/README.md

 The burger menu opens when you click on the corresponding button.
 Scrolling of the page is blocked when the menu is opened.
 Also, the content of a page will be blurred.
-The menu closes when you click on the close button (cross in the upper right corner), or the page area around the menu.
+The menu closes when you click on the close button (a cross to the left of the menu title), or the page area around the menu.

 ## [Come here](https://modal-window-react.herokuapp.com/) to watch an example on your Web Browser